-(1) A person qualified under section 14 to be registered as a voter, must if that person is in Samoa, apply in the prescribed Form to the Commissioner for registration as a voter within 1 month after the date upon which he or she turns 21 years old provided that if the person turns 21 years old on or before polling day, the person must apply for registration before the date fixed by the Commissioner for temporary closure of rolls under section 33(1).
+(1) A person qualified under section 14 to be registered as a voter, must apply in the prescribed Form to the Commissioner for registration as a voter within 1 month after the date upon which he or she turns 21 years old provided that if the person turns 21 years old on or before polling day, the person must apply for registration before the date fixed by the Commissioner for temporary closure of rolls under section 33(1).

-- (2) If a person is outside of Samoa and requests to register online he or she may apply to the Commissioner in the prescribed Form and transmit the Form to the Commissioner to be confirmed upon the return of that person to Samoa. - (3) A person who applies for registration under subsection (2) may only have his or her name entered on a roll if the registration process under section 20 is complete before the close of rolls under section 33. - (4) A person who breaches subsection (1) commits an offence and is liable upon conviction to a fine not exceeding 20 penalty units for a first conviction and to a fine not exceeding 40 penalty units on any subsequent conviction. - (5) No person who applies for registration as a voter is liable to prosecution for an earlier failure to apply for registration. - (6) A person is obligated to provide further information when required by the Commissioner regarding registration. - (7) The Commissioner must not at any time in the period that a roll is temporarily closed, register a voter if the application is received after 4.pm on the day before the date fixed by the Commissioner under section 33. - (8) For the purpose of subsection (2), "person" means a student undertaking educational commitments outside of Samoa or a person listed in section 8(3).
+- (2) Despite subsection (1), a person who is qualified under section 14 may apply for registration online on the Electoral Commission's official website. - (3) A person who applies for registration under subsection (2) must complete the registration process under section 20 before the close of rolls under section 33, before his or her name is entered on a roll. - (4) A person who breaches subsection (1) commits an offence and is liable upon conviction to a fine not exceeding 20 penalty units for a first conviction and to a fine not exceeding 40 penalty units on any subsequent conviction. - (5) No person who applies for registration as a voter is liable to prosecution for an earlier failure to apply for registration. - (6) A person is obligated to provide further information when required by the Commissioner regarding registration. - (7) The Commissioner must not at any time in the period that a roll is temporarily closed, register a voter if the application is received after 4.pm on the day before the date fixed by the Commissioner under section 33. - (8) Repealed by the Electoral Amendment Act 2024, No. 4.